stephen-hqxu/superterrainplus/README.md

 ## :books: Credits

 This section contains source code and libraries that are not dependencies of this project but they are where ideas and inspirations are taken from.
-I will try my best to give attributions and copyright notices for all publications used; in case something is missing, please contact the project maintainer *Stephen Xu*(stephen.hqxu@gmail.com).
+I will try my best to give attributions and copyright notices for all publications used; in case something is missing, please open an issue.

 For redistributed open source project, see *3rd-Party* directory to find the licenses.
 For academic style *BibTex* references, check out the *Report* directory.